mfnch/mfnch.github.io/docs/_articles/dynamics-latency.md

 Contrary to classical mechanics, Special Relativity is very much a theory of particles and fields rather than a theory of rigid bodies.
 So why am I talking so much about rigid bodies on this site and on my videos?
-Well, one reason is that I am making a game and I want characters in my game to have spatial extension rather than being point-like particles moving in a field.
+Well, one reason is that I am making a game and I want characters in the game to have spatial extension rather than being point-like particles moving in a field.
 But that's not the only reason.
 I believe **rigidity is a key mental tool for Special Relativity**.
 Consider my [video on the ladder paradox](https://youtu.be/vnWNKdY8JtQ), for example.
-I find it incredibly helpful to be able to say that the train is rigid and that passengers on the train don't see any deformation.
-It allows us to say for certain that the contraction we see when the train moves is due to space-time effects, e.g. Lorentz contraction, rather than to a confusing mixture of different phenomena.
+I find it incredibly helpful to know that the train is rigid and that passengers on the train don't see any deformation.
+It allows us to know for certain that the contraction we see when the train moves is due to space-time effects, e.g. Lorentz contraction, rather than to a confusing mixture of different phenomena.